Taron Egerton faints on stage during first performance of new London play

-Taron Egerton ‘absolutely fine’ after fainting on stage during first night performance of new West End play
+Taron Egerton faints on stage during first night performance of new West End play

-Taron Egerton worried audience of his new play after collapsing on stage midway through the performance.
+Taron Egerton worried the audience of his new play after collapsing on stage midway through the performance.

 The Rocketman star, 32, was performing a new production of Mike Bartlett’s 2009 play Cock alongside Jonathan Bailey when he passed out.